SMOSTAFAH1/AL1N/README.md

    - Click **Run ▶** in Android Studio

 ### API Configuration
-- The project uses the public CoinGecko API by default (no API key required)
 - To use CoinMarketCap, update the base URL in `CoinMarketCapClient.java` and add your API key

 ---